Being a Scout

 Nights away from home make up a large part of the Scout programme and help young people gain independence and spend time with friends.
 At 10th Widnes we usually go away for at least three weekend camps during the year (at least once a term) and every other year a week long camp during the summer holidays; this is in addition to the plus many evening and day activities that we offer through out the year.
 We hope that Scouts will attend at least one weekend camp a year and at least one summer camp during their time at 10th Widnes.

 We welcome parents and carers to come in at anytime if they want to know more, or even become an occasional helper.
-If you have any questions regarding the programme then please come in and speak to the Scout leaders or use the contact form here to contact the Scout Leader.
+If you have any questions regarding the troop or programme then please come in and speak to the Scout team member.